This article was originally posted in March 2018 and has been revised to include updates for the 2018-2019 NFL season.

-In perhaps the greatest twist of irony in this whole feud: Trump actually won the lawsuit, but the court awarded Trump and the USFL damages of a grand total of $3.76.
+In perhaps the greatest twist of irony in this whole feud: Trump actually won the lawsuit, but the court awarded Trump and the USFL damages of a grand total of $3.76 (yes, you read that right).
 That “victory” in court essentially led to the USFL going bankrupt, and folding shortly thereafter.
 Simply put, Trump won the battle, but lost the war, given that he lost his “stepping stone” professional football franchise (the New Jersey Generals) and the chance to potentially merge the USFL with the NFL, which was secretly his end game all along.

 One would think that someone like Trump would realize they weren’t ever going to be welcomed among the NFL’s ownership group after taking the league to court, but they’d be wrong.
 He had set his eyes on being an NFL owner, and still had every intention of becoming one, albeit on his terms.